Flip It, Kick It!: Background

 Four members of JYP's then-unnamed new boy group—Kyehoon, Amaru, Keiju, and Donghyeon—were selected through the SBS reality competition show Loud (2021).
-On November 22, 2024, KickFlip was officially announced to debut on January 1, 2025, later postponsed to January 6 as a response to the Jeju Air Flight 2216 crash.
+On November 22, 2024, KickFlip was officially announced to debut on January 1, 2025, later postponed to January 6 as a response to the Jeju Air Flight 2216 crash.

 On January 5, JYP announced the pre-release single "Umm Great", which will be included in KickFlip's debut EP Flip It, Kick It!, releasing on January 20.
 "Umm Great" was released a day later.
 The remaining members of the group were revealed on the same day, alongside the album's promotion schedule.
 Introductory films for the group and the individual members were released on January 8 and 9, followed by concept photos on January 10, 13 and 14.
 On January 15, the track listing was released, with "Mama Said" announced as the EP's lead single.